DrSnowbird/tensorflow-python3-jupyter/README.md

     sudo pip install Scrapy
     . . . etc.
 ```
-If you are using OpenShift / Origin Contaier Platform, you can use the Web UI to enter the '''Container's Console''' and then run the above Python package installation.
+If you are using OpenShift / Origin Contaier Platform, you can use the Web UI to enter the `Container's Console` and then run the above Python package installation.

 # (Other way) to install more packages - Inside Jupyter Notebook
 ```